A new world is looming on the horizon. Can communication adapt to our changing times? And what challenges should it meet?

 If social platforms crystallize so much criticism, that’s because they are at the heart of our connected lives, because of their deliberate will to centralize, like tentacular portals, our uses of a decentralized Internet.
 To capture an infinite amount of data with which they do not necessarily make good use.
 As capitalist firms, they have long used anti-competitive practices.
 And their interests do not align with ours, as evidenced by their unwillingness to fight against disinformation.

 Long gone are the days when we thought we would create a global community with their help.
 And that we would all share this humanist vision based on sharing, collaboration, and collective intelligence.
 On social media, not only is money, as everywhere, a factor for accessing a large audience.
 But the system (newsfeed algorithm, advertising auctions) by design discriminates and arbitrarily reinforces inequalities.

-It’s one thing for advertisers to compete with each other.
-It’s another thing to fight against platforms that have organized a form of dependency and do little to punish abuses, set up mechanisms that penalize small advertisers while establishing privileges for VIPs, endanger their users to make more profits.
+It is one thing for advertisers to compete with each other.
+It is another to fight against platforms that have organized a form of dependency and do little to punish abuses, do not account for their costly bugs (2), set up mechanisms penalizing small advertisers while establishing privileges for VIPs (3), endanger their users (4) to make more profits.

 Continuing business as usual under such circumstances is a bit Kafkaesque.
 And yet, we collectively continue to give these platforms our budgets, thus maintaining the system.

 As marketing or communication professionals, we are part of society.
 And if nobody is responsible individually for the degradation of the environment and the disintegration of society, everyone should acknowledge when contributing to entropy through their actions.
 It is a responsibility that we cannot ignore, that must mirror the one we have towards our clients and employers.
 And this is not incompatible with the issues they will face, too.